T-Srikanth/side-projects/openops/README.md

 ### Resources created
 - An EC2 instance (default specs: t3.large, 50GB, ubuntu)
-- IAM resources (to enable EC2 instance to publish to SNS topic)
+- IAM resources (to enable EC2 instance to publish to SNS topic and also create secret on AWS Secrets Magnager)
 - SNS topic and subscription
 - Secret in AWS Secrets Manager